virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 ## Command-line API

-The plugin exposes container, pod, image, and network operations through commands discovered by Virtualmin's `virtualmin` wrapper.
+The plugin exposes application recipe, container, pod, image, and network operations through commands discovered by Virtualmin's `virtualmin` wrapper.
 Local `virtualmin` subcommands run as `root`; domain owners and resellers use the authenticated remote API instead of local shell access.

 Display a command's detailed help with: